UCL-ARC/cluster_club_accelerated_python/README.md

 For working on the exercises, please clone (or download) this repository and invoke the command `jupyter lab` to access the computational notebooks from the relevant directory.
 The challenge problem towards the last hour of the workshop is intended to be worked on as a python script using your preferred text editor/IDE.

 A web version of the materials can be found online at [https://github-pages.arc.ucl.ac.uk/cluster_club_accelerated_python/](https://github-pages.arc.ucl.ac.uk/cluster_club_accelerated_python/).
-To view a local copy of the materials as rendered HTML pages, please clone (or download) this repository, set up the development environment as outlined [above](setup-devenv), and run `jupyter book build .`.
+To view a local copy of the materials as rendered HTML pages, please follow the steps below:
+* clone (or download) this repository
+* navigate to the root of the repository
+* set up the development environment as outlined [above](setup-devenv)
+* run `jupyter book build .`.

 The static web pages shall be created in the `_build/html/` directory, and the main landing page can be accessed by opening `_build/html/index.html` in a web browser.

 ## Contributors